- Pain consists of nerve signals that blaze from any part of the body through the nervous system to the brain.

 - Cold and hot therapy

 We aren’t ever guaranteed lives without pain, and we can usually tolerate a little pain and still function relatively well.
-But when lower back pain becomes a scourge, debilitating us, or even merely interfering with our ability to be happy and thrive, then the pain needs to be addressed.
+But when pain becomes debilitating and interferes with our ability to be happy and carry on with our daily lives, then the pain needs to be addressed.